 In addition, you tend to be supportive, which isn't typical of the i style, and many managers may see your willingness to help as a great asset in making their jobs less stressful.
 However, some managers may think you have trouble holding people accountable for subpar performances.

-- Your manager may see you as overly lenient with people who are underperforming. - Some managers may see you as too willing to compromise on goals rather than pressure others.
+- Your manager may see you as too lenient at times with people who are underperforming. - Some managers may see you as too willing to compromise on goals rather than pressure others.